How to set food royalty rates

 When you license your food-related intellectual property, you need to set royalty rates.
 This page explains how to calculate arm’s length royalty rates and how to use reliable comparables data to strengthen your negotiating position or to ensure your transfer pricing compliance.
 We also provide some average food royalty rates that you can use for your analysis or transfer pricing documentation.

-Whether you are negotiating a license agreement, carrying out a transfer pricing analysis or valuing intellectual property, we hope you find this food royalty rates overview useful.
+Whether you are negotiating a license agreement, carrying out a transfer pricing analysis or valuing intellectual property, you can find the data you need in the RoyaltyRange database.
+To start your search, go to the bottom of this page, where you can order food royalty rates reports.

 Average food royalty rates